tonybaloney/tonybaloney.github.io/blog/running-python-on-dotnet-5-with-pyjion.md

 blog_publish_date: November 11, 2020
 ------------------------------------

+_This post is an update on the Pyjion project to plug the .NET 5 CLR JIT compiler into Python 3.9._

 .NET 5 was released on November 10, 2020.
 It is the cross-platform and open-source replacement of the [**.NET Core**](https://github.com/dotnet/core) project and the **.NET** project that ran exclusively on Windows since the late 90's.

 .NET is formed of many components: